trajectory: from the begining.

 i chose the name shed to pay homage to my grandmother's little blue shed where it all began for me.

-• my business exploded. i was found by the right people, one connection lead to another and i was able to put myself on the map by working with some of niagara's finest chefs and restaurants to make wares for their establishments.
+my business exploded. the right people discovered me; one connection led to another, and i was able to put myself on the map by working with some of niagara's finest chefs and restaurants to create wares for their establishments.

 my gallery gained momentum.